AlexandriaDAO/core/src/perpetua/perpetua.md

+dfx canister uninstall-code perpetua cargo build --release --target wasm32-unknown-unknown --package perpetua candid-extractor target/wasm32-unknown-unknown/release/perpetua.wasm > src/perpetua/perpetua.did dfx deploy perpetua --specified-id ya6k4-waaaa-aaaap-qkmpq-cai dfx generate perpetua

+The output should be an actual prompt that could be provided at the beginning of this conversation and yeild better results.

 ### UI

-- Slots should be items.
+- ReorderShelfItem and reorderProfileShelf have similar logic, but different UIs.
+We should make the UI portion for this reusable so the profile grid is movable.
-- Size constraints on everything in the backend.
+- We allowing slots in the profile?
-- Figure out what the heck we're doing this rebalancing for.
-- Change the max slots to 1,000

 - Big feature: Organized profile page on the user route.

-### Backend Decision TODOs
 - Payment for all actions, and removal of topup.
 - I think we're going to need tags too (so we could filter the recent one by categories)
 - Allowed to edit others users' shelves?
-NO

-### Future Possible Features
+YES
 - Shelf Appears In?
 YES/maybe

 ## Design